The Via de la Plata

 History of the Via de la Plata

-A third possibility takes pilgrims through Northeast Portugal, towards Braganca or Chaves, entering Galicia in the southern part of the province in the direction of Verín, continuing along towards Laza or Xinzo de Limia.
-These itineraries all converge in the city of Ourense.
-From there, the route continues to San Cristovo de Cea.
-Many pilgrims sought the hospitality offered by the monastery of Oseira.
-Others preferred to hurry on to Dozón.
-From this location, they would set out for Lalín, Silleda, Ponte Ulla and Santiago de Compostela.
+A third option leads pilgrims through Northeast Portugal toward Bragança or Chaves, entering Galicia in the south, heading towards Verín, and continuing on to Laza or Xinzo de Limia.
+All these paths converge in Ourense and then proceed to San Cristovo de Cea.
+Many pilgrims stayed at the Oseira Monastery, while others hurried to Dozón.
+From there, they continued to Lalín, Silleda, Ponte Ulla, and finally Santiago de Compostela.

-As for the military orders in charge of safeguarding the Way, one of the most important is the Order of Saint James, on the Laza-Xunqueira-Ourense route.
-The Santiago commandery of Barra protected the stretch going from Codesedo, at the foot of Monte Talariho, where there is a roadside shrine, to Vilar de Gumareites.
+One of the key military orders protecting the Way was the Order of Saint James, particularly on the Laza-Xunqueira-Ourense route.
+The Santiago commandery of Barra safeguarded the section from Codesedo, at Monte Talariho’s base, where a roadside shrine stands, to Vilar de Gumareites.

-The Order of Saint John of Jerusalem (later the Order of Malta) set up a priory in 1170 and was responsible for protecting the Vilanova Bridge and the way at the far end of this royal town.
-The late 12th century Romanesque church is still standing, and, with the medieval bridge, constitutes a historical group of monuments.
-The Knights Templar were based in Santa Marina de Augas Santas and shortly before they were repressed, they had begun to build a church on the site of the ‘Forno da Santa’.
+The Order of Saint John of Jerusalem (later the Order of Malta) established a priory in 1170, tasked with protecting the Vilanova Bridge and the route at the town’s outskirts.
+The Romanesque church from the late 12th century still stands, along with the medieval bridge, forming a historic monument group.
+The Knights Templar, based in Santa Marina de Augas Santas, began constructing a church near the ‘Forno da Santa’ shortly before their suppression.

 Join Our Newsletter